 This small community is strategically placed near Mile 635 on the Alaska Highway.
 This means everyone stops here.

-In fact, travelers from all over the world are the ones who created the town's most famous attraction: The Sign Post Forest.
+Travelers from all over the world created the town's most famous attraction: The Sign Post Forest.
 Just what it sounds like, it's a small forest made of signposts from all over the world.

 Reflecting on Our Time in Watson Lake

-Our stopover in Watson Lake transformed an ordinary night into an exploration of the world-famous Sign Post Forest the following morning.
+Our stopover in Watson Lake transformed an ordinary night into exploring the world-famous Sign Post Forest the following morning.

 This attraction, far more expansive than anticipated, captivated us with its vast collection of signposts from across the globe.